ASXL Registry and Biobank

 More information also at ARRE Foundation

-A team from the University of California, Los Angeles led by Dr. Bianca Russell is launching a new research study looking at the neurologic function and brain wave activity (EEGs) in children with Bohring-Opitz Syndrome.
+A team from the University of California, Los Angeles led by Dr. Bianca Russell has launched a new research study looking at the neurologic function and brain wave activity (EEGs) in children with Bohring-Opitz Syndrome.
 Study enrollment includes an in-home EEG.
 To inquire about enrollment, please contact the UCLA study team at asxl-chromatin-registry@mednet.ucla.edu.

-We are currently working on a new survey regarding puberty in children with ASXL conditions.
-This study will be conducted through the ASXL Registry at UCLA and will be open to all ASXL1, ASXL2, and ASXL3 families.
+This study was conducted through the ASXL Registry at UCLA for all ASXL1, ASXL2, and ASXL3 families.
 If you would like to participate, please enroll in our Registry and provide your genetic testing so you can receive the survey!
 If you are already enrolled in the Registry, you will automatically receive the puberty survey when it is available.
 Contact us at asxl-chromatin-registry@mednet.ucla.edu for more information regarding enrollment.

 Bianca E. Russell, M.D., FAAP, FACMG